yannoff/offenbach/README.md

 [Jacques Offenbach](https://en.wikipedia.org/wiki/Jacques_Offenbach) (1819-1880) was a German-born French composer of the 19th.<!--, which would be a good definition for this project.-->

 ## Credits

+The concepts behind offenbach were highly inspired by the [igorw/composer-yaml](https://github.com/igorw/composer-yaml) project.

+## License

 Licensed under the [MIT License](LICENSE).